berkinkartal/cumulus_ansible_modules/README.md

 ## Related reading material

-Before doing any further reading on this lab guide, please make sure that you read and digest the following reference guide to completement all this info:
+Before doing any further reading on this lab guide, please make sure that you read and digest the following reference guide which is the foundation of all this lab:
 DCI reference guide :   [DCI-v1_draft.docx] (https://nvidia-my.sharepoint.com/:w:/p/berkink/EfGN74tRbLVFgA6mOJ-OEHABr_GdBoS58FsQFpt7nk6FFw)